soundpress/RulesOfNYC/docs/c04/index.rst

    (4) Upon receipt of all relevant documentation, the agency shall notify the vendor in writing whether the proposed subcontractor is approved.
 If the proposed subcontractor is not approved, the vendor may submit another proposed subcontractor unless the vendor decides to do the work.
 No subcontractor shall be permitted to perform work unless approved by the agency.

 (e) Change of Subcontractor.
-For construction contracts where a list of subcontractors has been submitted in accordance with Section 3-02 (b)(xx)(J)* of these Rules, any change of subcontractor or agreed-upon amount to be paid to a subcontractor shall require the approval of the City upon a showing of a legitimate construction need for such change.
-A legitimate construction need shall include, but not be limited to, a change in project specifications, a change in construction material costs, a change to subcontractor status as determined to Section 222 (2)(e) of the New York State Labor Law, or the subcontractor has become otherwise unwilling, unable or unavailable to perform the subcontract.
+For construction contracts where a list of subcontractors has been submitted in accordance with 9 RCNY § 3-02 (b)(xx)(J), any change of subcontractor or agreed-upon amount to be paid to a subcontractor shall require the approval of the City upon a showing of a legitimate construction need for such change.
+A legitimate construction need shall include, but not be limited to, a change in project specifications, a change in construction material costs, a change to subcontractor status as determined to Section 222(2)(e) of the New York State Labor Law, or the subcontractor has become otherwise unwilling, unable or unavailable to perform the subcontract.
 Documents relating to the City's approval of changes of subcontractors pursuant to this subdivision shall be open to public inspection.

 (f) Payment.
-Payment to subcontractors shall be made in accordance with Section 4-06(e)(2) of these Rules.
+Payment to subcontractors shall be made in accordance with 9 RCNY § 4-06(e)(2).

 (g) Privity.
 The approval by the City of a subcontractor shall not establish privity between that subcontractor and the City or relieve the vendor of any obligations under the contract.